- About Us

 The Libraries employ approximately 100 staff full-time, including faculty librarians, unclassified professionals, and classified professionals.
 The part-time student staff numbers approximately 60.

-K-State Libraries recognize the outstanding service and work of the staff with three annual awards:
+K-State Libraries recognize the outstanding service and work of the staff with four awards:

 - The Brice G. Hobrock Distinguished Faculty Award recognizes outstanding librarianship and superior accomplishments among the tenure-track faculty.

 - The Classified Employee of the Year Award recognizes the special contributions and dedication among the classified professionals.